VarKun/Climate-Change-Story-Generator-/README.md

 3. Run `streamlit app.py`, generate a climate story + illustration.
 4. Install and launch the HelloWorld & BuddyEmotion Android apps on Buddy.
 5. Click **Robot Story Teller**; Buddy narrates and reacts emotionally.
-6. Optionally trigger Pepper or Line-us workflows.
-7. Archive logs and clean sensitive data before sharing the project.
+6. Archive logs and clean sensitive data before sharing the project.

 Bring this workflow into any theme—ocean plastics, renewable energy, city greenery—and let Buddy guide your class toward climate action! 💚🤖🌍